 Promoting British Values at Woodcroft Academy

-The DfE states: “to create and enforce a clear and rigorous expectation on all
+The DfE states: “to create and enforce a clear and rigorous expectation on all schools to

 To enable pupils to develop their self-knowledge, self-esteem and self-confidence;